-You can find copies of the official bankruptcy forms on the website of the United States Courts at www.uscourts.gov/FormsAndFees/Forms/BankruptcyForms.aspx.
-From the website, you can print out blank copies of the forms.
-Or you can fill them in online and print the completed forms.
+You can find copies of the official bankruptcy forms needed to file for Chapter 7 or Chapter 13 bankruptcy on the United States Courts Bankruptcy Forms webpage.
+You can print out blank copies or fill out and download the forms.

 The complete forms package is known as the "bankruptcy petition" and consists of a "voluntary petition," financial "schedules," a course completion certification, and more.

 You'll notice the bankruptcy court lists all the bankruptcy forms on a single page without organizing them by bankruptcy chapter.
 Here's where you'll find listings of the forms you'll need in Chapter 7 bankruptcy and the forms you'll use in Chapter 13 bankruptcy.

 In addition to the official forms that every bankruptcy court uses, your local bankruptcy court might require you to file local forms.
 Your local bankruptcy court might also have special requirements or rules for filing your petition.

 You can get local bankruptcy form information from the bankruptcy court clerk, a bankruptcy attorney near you, or your local bankruptcy court's website.
 Many courts provide guidelines on the navigation bar under "Forms" or "Filing Without an Attorney."

 Use the Federal Court Finder tool to find your local bankruptcy court's website or location.

 If a bankruptcy lawyer represents you, your attorney will prepare the bankruptcy petition for your review and signature before filing it electronically with the court.

 If you represent yourself, you should contact your local bankruptcy court for filing instructions or consult the court's website.
 You might need to file the bankruptcy forms in person, by mail, or through a court dropbox.
 Also, some courts have a pilot project that allows debtors to file electronically.
 More courts might be adding this feature in the future.